 Independent examiner, records to be reviewed.
 Requires that the independent examiner review, at minimum, the medical records of the person who is the subject of an involuntary commitment hearing, the prescreening report, and any other relevant, readily accessible reports, records and evidence related to the person who is the subject of an involuntary commitment hearing, prior to conducting an examination.
-This bill also requires that the independent examiner certify at the hearing that he has reviewed the medical records of the person who is the subject of an involuntary commitment hearing, the prescreening report, and all other relevant, readily accessible reports, records and evidence related to the person who is the subject of the hearing.

 Patrons: Cuccinelli and Ticer; Delegate: Watts

-01/28/08 Senate: Incorporated by Courts of Justice (SB246-Howell) (13-Y 0-N)
+01/28/08 Senate: Incorporated by Courts of Justice into SB246, which passed Notes: City Position: Support